qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 same bitcode module, there can never be a mixture of the two different kinds of pointers.
 The behavior of both module flags correspondingly must be set to `Error`.
-As detailed in the section on [qubit and result usage](#qubit-and-result-usage), an Adaptive Profile compliant program must not make use of dynamic qubit or result management.
+As detailed in the section on [qubit and result usage](#qubit-and-result-usage), an adaptive profile compliant program must not make use of dynamic qubit or result management.
 The value of both module flags hence must be set to `false`.